 How Teens Can Sleep and Drive Safely

 Commit to never driving drowsy.
 Just like teens should make a commitment to never drive drunk, it’s essential to avoid driving drowsy.
-Know the risks and signs of drowsy driving, and if you’re feeling too sleepy to drive, pull over and change drivers or take a quick nap.
+Know the risks and signs of drowsy driving also known as fatigued driving, and if you’re feeling too sleepy to drive, pull over and change drivers or take a quick nap.
 It may also be helpful to stop and stretch or drink coffee if you’re not feeling alert enough to drive safely.

 Know the signs of drowsy driving.
 It’s important to be aware of what drowsy driving looks like, so you can recognize it and pull over before it becomes a problem.
 Drowsy driving signs include frequent yawning, blinking, or bobbing your head, missing your exit, drifting into the next lane or hitting rumble strips, and forgetting the last stretch of road you drove.